CsarNarciso/MyFirstSDL2Game/Readme.md

 -----
 for linux is actually easier...

-just install: sudo apt install build-essentials (for c++, gcc, make) libsdl2-dev libsdl2-image-dev
+just install: sudo apt install build-essential (for c++, gcc, make) libsdl2-dev libsdl2-image-dev

 Create your project folder, and inside create src subdir and place there your main.cpp file (or in general your .cpp files) And finally create in the root a Makefile with the content of this repo makefile file